Women in comedy: Gender imbalance

 The gender imbalance between men and women can be found all over, even on Wikipedia.
-The page: list of comedians show a much higher number of males than females.
+The page: list of comedians shows a much higher number of males than females.

 In pay

 In the United States, there is a large gender gap between men and women in comedy with regards to both pay and number.
 In 2014, all ten of the top ten paid comedians were male, bringing in a total of $173 million.
 In 2016, one female entered the list: Amy Schumer, at number two.

 In appearances

 A study in 2017 found a large gender imbalance in UK comedic panel shows, with 31% of the appearances.
 However, the same study also found marked improvement since 1989, when the statistic was 3%.
 Additionally, the UK industry website Chortle lists 269 female comedian as compared to 1,279 male comedians.

 Imbalance can also be seen at the level of the comedy club.
 For example, the prestigious New York comedy club Carolines featured 20% female performers to 80% male in 2014.
 Within the writers room, gender imbalance persists.
 Women made up 10 percent of writers working on the top 250 domestic grossing films of 2010 and 15 percent of writers and 18 percent of creators in prime-time television during the 2010–2011 season.

 In South Korea, of 70 comedic variety shows, 13 had all male hosts and guests, and 23 with all male hosts, meaning that more than half of these shows lack female hosts.
 Only two shows had all females hosts and guests.
 Shows without hosts often try to model marriages by pairing up male and female celebrities.
 While this does achieve some sense of gender balance, it uses very traditional roles.